 So you’ve signed up for a house sitting website and found a sit you’re interested in.
-Now it’s time to write that winning first house sitting message that will get you noticed by home and pet owners!
+Now it’s time to write that winning first house sitting message that will get your house sitting application noticed by home and pet owners!

 While this is written from the perspective of house sitters, homeowners take note: your sitter’s first message should incorporate these aspects.
 For more tips on choosing a sitter, head to our article: 5 Steps to Using a House Sitter for the First Time.

-We want to dispel the myth that housesitting is a free vacation for sitters.
-If you really want to housesit, you should take it seriously, sort of a like a job.
-We definitely do and we’ve landed over 16 house sits since we started.
+We want to dispel the myth that house sitting is a free vacation for sitters.
+If you really want to housesit, you should take it seriously, much like a job.

 With that in mind, what are practical steps you can take in your first house sitting message to homeowners?

 Whether you’re reading about this opportunity on Facebook or a house sitting website, it is essential to carefully read (and read again) the listing.
-This is your chance to glean for details, to show that you’re paying attention and that you have the homeowner’s needs in mind.
+This is your chance to glean details, to show that you’re paying attention and that you have the homeowner’s needs in mind.

 Do they mention that they’re concerned about a sitter being able to properly administer the pet’s medication?
 Is the pet still young and jumping around with boundless energy?
 Do they need three walks a day or just a minimum total amount of time?

 Once we pointed out that we had experience with hounds and their incessant need to sniff everything.
 Ultimately, this got us a sit in Manhattan, a very competitive area for house sitting.
 When we asked why she had chosen us over the many applicants they got, she immediately said, “Well, you’re the only one that mentioned knowing my dog’s breed personality, and that means a lot to me.”

 While it’s nice that we feel that way, the day we find a sit in Japan, the message to the homeowner will not be “omg we loooove Japan and that’s why you should choose us.”
 Loving Japan does not make us good house sitters.

-We’re amazed how often we hear that homeowners received responses that only talked about the sitter and how well the sit would work for them.
+We’re amazed at how often we hear that homeowners received responses that only talked about the sitter and how well the sit would work for them.
 When house sitting for a couple in popular tourist destination Asheville, North Carolina, she mentioned that she has to wade through the many people who apply simply gushing over how much they want to visit Asheville.

 This isn’t to say that you can’t talk about how excited you’d be to visit the place where the homeowner lives.
 People love when you’re interested in their town or city.
 But leave it towards the end as an add-on, or save it for a Skype or phone conversation.
 Focus on what you have to offer the homeowner first.
 We’ve done this many times and find it’s nice to sign off by including a bit about why we want to visit their region in particular.

-Also, we’re not saying that you shouldn’t have your needs met as well.
-We say it in all our house sitting posts – house sitting should be about a fair exchange.
+Finally, we’re not saying that you shouldn’t have your needs met as well.
+We say it in all our house sitting articles: house sitting should be about a fair exchange.
 We’re assuming that if you’re applying to a house sit, you’ve already decided that this is a situation you’re interested in learning more about.

-If you get to the “interview” or Skyping stage, be sure to ask questions about your needs as well.
+If you get to the “interview” or video chat stage, be sure to ask questions about your needs as well.
 If you learn things when talking with the homeowner that make you reconsider if you want to do it, don’t be afraid to politely decline.
-Read our post How to Avoid Bad Housesits for tips on what we do to make sure it’s a fair situation.

 Mainly, our point here is this – you don’t want to come off as a high-maintenance house sitter.

 Over the years, we’ve developed our own style of house sitting application message that works quite well.
 Usually, we start off with a line or two introducing ourselves.
 We say that we’re interested in house sitting for them and share a quick tidbit about us, such as our current location (since we are nomadic at the moment).

-Then we get into the nitty gritty – our experience house sitting.
-This part is where we really tailor each message based on what we’ve read in the pet owner’s post, as discussed above.
+Then we get into the nitty-gritty of our experiences house sitting.
+This is we really tailor each message based on what we’ve read in the pet owner’s post, as discussed above.
 We mention a line or two about our experience with the type of pet (we have dog, cat, bird, small pet experience) as well as address any specific concerns that the pet owner has talked about in their posting.
 This will really help you stand out from the crowd, because believe it or not, most people don’t do this.

-If all you say is “I’m interested in house sitting for you, please see my profile,” they very well might pass onto someone who has taken the time to send out a well thought-out message.
+If all you say is, “I’m interested in house sitting for you, please see my profile,” they very well might pass on to someone who has taken the time to send out a well-thought-out message.
 A tailored, thoughtful house sitting application message shows that you’re willing to go the extra mile, which will translate into how you will care for their pets.

 Yet, that doesn’t mean you can slack on your applications and obligations.
 Whether we are currently rebelling against the norms or not, we will all judge someone’s merit on how well they can present and pitch themselves for the job.